SPAC investing has suddenly become all the rage on Wall Street. But does that mean you should invest in one of them?

 Investment banks typically underprice the offering price of companies going public.
 This results in an IPO pop.

-Just look to this past December for two high-profile recent examples.
+Just look to last December for two high-profile recent examples.
 Airbnb (ABNB) was up 113% on its first day of trading.
 DoorDash (DASH) traded up 86% on its first day.